NASA-Planetary-Science/rss_ringoccs/AAREADME.txt

 Next steps:

-  +Read the more extensive documentation End2EndGuide.txt to learn about the sequence of processing steps go from a raw RSS data file        radial optical depth profile of Saturn's rings.
+  +Read the more extensive documentation rss_ringoccs_User_Guide.pdf to learn about the sequence of processing steps go from a raw RSS data file radial optical depth profile of Saturn's rings.
-  +Download additional RSS data files and the required kernel files to have a full distribution of all available data (takes considerable    download time and substantial disk space)
-  +While you are waiting for the downloads to complete, read the "RSS_Data_Users_Guide.pdf" for additional background on the Cassini RSS      ring occultation experiments.
+  +Download additional RSS data files and the required kernel files to have a full distribution of all available data (takes considerable    download time and substantial disk space) +While you are waiting for the downloads to complete, read the "RSS_Data_Users_Guide.pdf" for additional background on the Cassini RSS ring occultation experiments.

 Getting Help: